The Screaming Skull (short story): Adaptations

 In 1958, "The Screaming Skull" was loosely adapted as an independent film, The Screaming Skull, produced by John Kneubuhl and directed by actor Alex Nicol in his directorial debut.
 It starred John Hudson as Eric Whitlock and Peggy Webber as Jenni Whitlock.
 The film was distributed by American International Pictures as a double feature in different markets with either Earth vs. the Spider or Terror from the Year 5000.
 The film featured an opening disclaimer that a free burial would be provided to anybody who died of fright while watching the film, inspired by a gimmick that had been used by William Castle in his 1958 film Macabre.

+On 23 April 1982, the CBC Radio series Nightfall broadcast an adaptation of "The Screaming Skull" by Guy Babineau, starring David Bulger as Captain Braddock.